softwareQinc/qpp/README.md

-**Quantum++** is a modern C++ general purpose quantum computing library, composed solely of template header files. **Quantum++** is written in standard C++17 and has very low external dependencies, using only the [Eigen 3](https://libeigen.gitlab.io) linear algebra header-only template library and, if available, the [OpenMP](https://www.openmp.org/) multiprocessing library.
+**Quantum++** is a modern C++ general purpose quantum computing library, composed solely of template header files. **Quantum++** is written in standard C++17 and has very low external dependencies, using only the [Eigen](https://libeigen.gitlab.io) linear algebra header-only template library and, if available, the [OpenMP](https://www.openmp.org/) multiprocessing library.